alperenavan882/Major-Assignment/README.md

 1.⁠ Open the terminal which you want rather it can be Developer Command Prompt VS 2022 or Command line.

 2. Find the relevant C++ file name and location for Command Line.

-3.⁠ After find the location compile the file with the command in VS terminal or Comman Line⁠ :
+3.⁠ After find the location compile the file with the command in VS terminal or Command Line⁠ :

     g++ Problem 1.cpp -o Problem 1

 4.⁠ ⁠Run the resulting executable with the command in VS terminal or Comman Line : ⁠

     Problem 1